mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### TDM LU

-The TDM logical unit must be added to the Fabric project and serves the following:
+The TDM Logical Unit must be deployed to the Fabric project.
+It has the following tasks:

-- Keep the execution information for the TDM task executions.
-The TDM GUI provides the execution statistics and reports based on the data of the TDM LU.
-The LUI of the TDM LU is the unique task_Execution_id, generated by the TDM GUI on each task execution.
+- Saves information about executed TDM tasks.
+The TDM GUI provides execution statistics and reports based on the data in the TDM LU.
+The LUI of the TDM LU is a unique task_Execution_id generated by the TDM GUI for each executed task.
 - Task execution utilities are defined and run under the TDM LU.
-- TDM cleanup job which cleans the TDM DB is defined under the TDM LU.
+- The TDM cleanup job that cleans the TDM DB and is defined under the TDM LU.

-The TDM LU must be deployed to Fabric.

 ### TDM_LIBRARY LU